FreeSplit/FreeSplit/README.md

 # FreeSplit

 A simple, self-hosted expense splitting application.
-Built with Go (gRPC backend) and React (PWA frontend), designed to be easily deployed and self-hosted.
+Built with Go (REST API backend) and React (PWA frontend), designed to be easily deployed and self-hosted.

 ## Features